-Coursework Guidelines Booklet 0413 IGCSE Physical Education (2010 on the course of the

-Marks Description 21-30 Description A candidate should demonstrate under applied conditions: • the ability to select from and perform various lifting exercises/techniques, performindividually, in pairs or in groups with body tension, extension (if applicable) and controlethe ability to perform lifting exercises with sound techniques, showing good use appropriate muscle groups; • the ability to prepare themselves and others effectively for participation in the activities and for improved performance, selecting and implementing safe exercise, warm up and cool down programmes; • a clear understanding about how to develop, progress and improve their own and others' work taking the initiative to put ideas into practice; • a sound understanding of the role of rules and conventions of the activity.
+Coursework Guidelines Booklet 0413 IGCSE Physical Education (2013 on Description A candidate should demonstrate under applied conditions: • the ability to select from and perform various lifting exercises/techniques, perform individually, in pairs or in groups with body tension, extension (if applicable) and control; Marks Description 21-30 A candidate should demonstrate under applied conditions: the ability to select from and perform various lifting exercises/techniques, perform individually, in pairs or in groups with body tension, extension (if applicable) and control; the ability to perform lifting exercises with sound techniques, showing good use of appropriate muscle groups; the ability to prepare themselves and others effectively for participation in the activities and for improved performance, selecting and implementing safe exercise, warm up and cool down programmes; a clear understanding about how to develop, progress and improve their own and others' work taking the initiative to put ideas into practice; a sound understanding of the role of rules and conventions of the activity.
 11-20 A candidate should demonstrate under applied conditions: the ability to perform a small range of lifting techniques safely and with control, with some help and guidance; the ability to use sound principles in order to improve personal fitness; the ability to carry out warm up and cool down activities; with support and direction performing exercises safely; a clear understanding of how to develop, progress and improve their own and others' work, taking the initiative to put ideas into practice; a basic understanding of the role of rules and conventions of the activity.
 0-10 A candidate should demonstrate under applied conditions: the ability to perform lifting techniques with reasonable control; the ability to perform lifting techniques safely; the ability to work on exercises to help their strength and suppleness, with guidance identifying the main focus of most; the ability to make basic activity judgements about the quality of work, applying some of the set criteria, be aware of areas needing improvement and be able to work on them under guidance and supervision; some understanding of the role of rules and conventions of the activity.